jalasalmi/rfiona/README.md

 Tools for solving common data wrangling problems in Fiona and elsewhere.

 Cleaning spell data by connecting duplicate, intersecting and successive spells with small breaks, removing duplicate observations with non-identical rows, transforming spell data into panel data of arbitrary frequencies, computing number of days in spell during arbitrary time intervals.
+Tailor made for data in Fiona.

-### Recoding variables: rfionarecode
+### Recoding variables: rfionaclassifications

 Tools for getting keys, recoding and naming categorical variables and getting variable information in Fiona.